desertrat10/asomaticunraveling/README.md

 **Contact:** [cstreet@factland.org](mailto:cstreet@factland.org) · **Published work:** [signalsandseeds.xyz](https://signalsandseeds.xyz/)

 ## License

-- Written content — field-note summaries, weekly reads, genre notes, research: **CC BY-SA 4.0**
-- HealingOS methodology and schema: **MIT**
+All content in this repository — field-note summaries, weekly reads, research, and the healingOS methodology — is licensed **CC BY-SA 4.0**.
+The healingOS is a fork of the CommsOS methodology (co-created with Taylor Kendal, stewarded by Factland Foundation), which carries the same license.

 Raw field notes are not published here.
+The book is a separate forthcoming work.